Managing Pain Behind the Knee

 Another cause is tendinitis, which happens when the tendons that connect the muscles to the bones become inflamed or irritated.
 This can result from repetitive activities or a sudden increase in physical activity.

-Again, for individuals who are aging, it is important to understand that this type of pain can often be linked to the natural wear and tear that happens in the knee joint over time.
+For aging individuals, this pain is often linked to natural knee joint wear and tear over time.
 As we age, the cartilage that cushions the ends of our bones may start to wear down, causing the bones to rub against each other.

 This can lead to what we mentioned earlier, osteoarthritis, which is a common culprit for posterior knee pain in this age group.
 Osteoarthritis can cause stiffness, swelling, and pain behind the knee, making it difficult to move around comfortably.